 The Board seeks to understand the needs and priorities of the Group's stakeholders and these are taken into account during all its discussions and as part of its decision-making.
-As an externally managed investment firm the Group does not have any employees or customers, nor does it have a direct impact on the community or environment in the conventional sense.
-Further explanation on environmental, human rights, employee, social and community issues is set out below.
+As an externally managed investment firm, the Group does not have any employees or customers, nor does it have a direct impact on the community or environment in the conventional sense.
+Further explanation on environmental, human rights, employee, social and community issues is set out above and below.

 The description of the way the Group operates above explains the various stakeholders in the lending market involved in the investment strategy of the Group.
-The Board has considered its key stakeholders include:
+The Board defines the Group's key stakeholders as individuals or groups who have an interest in, or are affected by, the activities of our business; accordingly, the Board has considered its key stakeholders to be as follows: